 - WIFI – You need to make sure that you have sufficient WiFI.
 In my case, my light switch was behind a wall in a closet (specifically for the Christmas light plug).
 You should make sure that you 2.4 GHz WiFi has enough juice to connect.
 Most of the time, it’s not a problem.

-- TURN OFF THE POWER.
+- TURN THE POWER OFF.
 Check which circuit breaker needs to be turned off to make sure the circuit is dead with a load tester.
 If you do not have one, Please it’s $15 – $30 to get something that will work.

 - Power is off at the circuit breaker.
 Now you will open up the switch with your trusty flathead tool or screwdriver.
 Keep your screws.
 Gently pull the switch out without disconnecting the wires.
 You will need to look where the wires are connected.